Maxidollar007/Maxidollar007/README.md

 - 👋 Hi, I’m @Maxidollar007
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning some language
+- 🌱 I’m currently learning some languages
-- 💞️ I’m looking to collaborate on my friend
+- 💞️ I’m looking to collaborate on my friends
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...